Gin is distilled from grain. The celiac-safe default is naturally-GF spirits or grape/potato/corn-based gins like G'Vine, Cold River, or Ungava.

 - Avoid compound gins — Production less rigorous

-- Verify flavored varieties — Added ingredients are the risk
+- Avoid flavored varieties — Added ingredients add risk

-- Watch your mixers — The gin is probably safe, verify the tonic
+- Watch your mixers — Verify the tonic and any added ingredients

 Related Guides